Engelb Vielma: Baltimore Orioles

 On September 14, 2017, Vielma was claimed off waivers by the San Francisco Giants.
 On November 20, Vielma was claimed off waivers by the Philadelphia Phillies.
 On December 11, Vielma was again claimed off waivers by the Pittsburgh Pirates.
 On January 14, 2018, Vielma was designated for assignment by Pittsburgh.
 On January 18, Vielma was traded back to the San Francisco Giants.
 On January 23, the Giants designated Vielma for assignment.

 On January 26, Vielma was traded to the Baltimore Orioles.
 He made his major league debut on April 13, 2018 against the Boston Red Sox, and was optioned down to the Triple-A Norfolk Tides on April 20.
 In a May 9 game in Norfolk, Vielma tripped over a mound banged his knee into a bullpen railing while attempting to catch a foul ball.
 It was later announced that Vielma had suffered a fractured patella that would require surgery.
 As a result of the injury, Vielma missed the remainder of the season.
 In 6 games in his rookie season, Vielma went 1-for-7 with a walk.
 On November 20, 2018, Vielma was designated for assignment by the Orioles.

 Vielma was assigned to Norfolk to begin the 2019 season, and split the year with the Tides and the Double-A Bowie Baysox.
 In 40 games between the two teams, Vielma slashed .205/.312/.279 with no home runs and 10 RBI.
 On November 4, 2019, he elected free agency.

 Diablos Rojos del México

 On July 6, 2021, Vielma signed with the Diablos Rojos del México of the Mexican League.
 In 25 games, he slashed .212/.250/.282 with 1 home run and 8 RBIs before being released on August 17, 2021.

 Cleburne Railroaders

 On March 1, 2022, Vielma signed with the Cleburne Railroaders of the American Association of Professional Baseball.
 Vielma became a free agent after the 2023 season.

+Caciques de Distrito

+In Jun 2025, Vielma signed with the Caciques de Distrito of the Venezuelan Major League.

+Delfines de La Guaira

+In 2026, Vielma signed with the Delfines de La Guaira of the Venezuelan Major League.